Kathenae/Hackaton/README.md

 - [x] Remove Members
 - [x] Leave Project
 - [x] Presense (See who's online)
+- [x] Implement Branching and Single file commits
+- [ ] Allow creating new files
 - [ ] Code Presense (See who's editing what)
-- [ ] Better Authorization (Only Project owner should be able to invite or remove members)
+- [ ] Add Authorization checks in the backend (Only Project owner should be able to invite or remove members)
-- [ ] Better error handling for when user is offline (clerk or convex servers unreashable)

 #### TODO (Dauting)
-- [ ] Branches, Commits And PR Support
-- [ ] VS Code Extension for better code presense
+- [ ] Implement multi file commits
+- [ ] Show indicator when a file has changed in the repo and needs to be "synched"
-- [ ] Lines, Shapes, and Text drawing capabilities
+- [ ] Implement Fixing merge conflics
+- [ ] Better error handling for when offline (clerk, convex, github unreashable).
+Right now the app just crashes or doesn't do the thing
 - [ ] Codesandbox esque web environment (HELP!)
+- [ ] VS Code Extension for better code presense (HELP!)
+- [ ] Lines, Shapes, and Text drawing capabilities (Maybe not needed?)

 ### Known Issues
 - File selector freezes on large repos